codebasics/interview-help/sde-interview-prep.md

    1. [levels.fyi](https://www.levels.fyi/) and [teamblind](https://www.teamblind.com/) are two good resources that can help you get an understanding on how much you salary you should get
    2. You can use negotiation coaching services e.g. [levels.fyi negotiation coaching](https://www.levels.fyi/services/?from=subnav) to acquire skills on how to negotiate salaries

+### General Guidelines
+   1. As an interviewer, I've noticed that when a person uses Python for coding interview, they get unfair advantage over candidates using Java/C++.
+This is because you can write compact code in Python, have to memorize less and there is less clutter that makes things easier for both the interviewer and the candidate.
+   2. In coding interview

 ### Useful References